5 Tips for Virtual School Days

-For the past three months we have heard about the “new normal.”
 While we may have had a few months to come to grips with how the 2020-21 school year may look, many have believed that it will be anything but normal.
-We are here to help – not only by tutoring your children who may need some extra help, but also by providing you with some practical ideas to make virtual learning a little easier.
-The best part of these tips is that they are not really “new” and they are perfectly normal.
-The trick is applying them to this time we live in now:
+We are here to help – not only by tutoring your children who may need some extra help, but also by providing you with some practical ideas to make the “classroom at home” a little easier.

 - Establish routines and expectations: